 Behaviour expectations are clearly outlined before campers are allowed to use any facilities.
 Campers are expected to adhere to behaviour rules to ensure their safety.
 Campers who do not follow the rules may be asked to permanently leave the camp, without refund, if their behaviour endangers themselves and/or others.

 All camp leaders have current Standard First Aid and CPR certification and are informed of emergency procedure protocols.

 Our camps always include a blend of old and new.
 Favourite activities are brought back and added to a list of new activities.
-Some camps, such as cooking, repeat basic skills, but the end product — like a recipe or dish — is usually different.
+Some camps repeat basic skills, but the end product — is usually different.

 Basic computer skills include typing ability, naming and saving files in different locations and knowing how to use menus like programs in Microsoft Word.